 L’Osteria di Giovanni

 Lunch and dinner, closed Tue

-This place was so good that I went twice.
+This place was so good that I went twice and was comfortably placed on this list of the best restaurants in Florence long before my research was completed.
 The dish that brought me back was the exquisite pear and ricotta-filled tortelli.
 I also enjoyed the sea bass carpaccio and the potato raviolini with porcini mushrooms and black truffles.
 They pour an always welcome prosecco apéritif as soon as you sit down.
 One heartening oddity, the bottled water is free!
+Experienced Italy eaters will know how rare and unbelievable this is.
 Also, my mom insists I mention that the bathrooms are nice.

 Via del Proconsolo 16r

 055 24 0618

 This restaurant/museum combo is located in the restored 14th-century Guild of Judges and Notaries.
 Seating is available both by the second level frescos, most notably the oldest known portrait of poet Dante Alighieri, or the subterranean Roman and Medieval archeological site.
 The frequently rotating, non-traditional Tuscan menu with southern Italian influences is something of a sight as well.
 After dinner stroll around and admire the remainder of the museum, complete with audio guide.